 My husband, Tony, is Italian.
 His family has lived in the United States for five generations, but once Italian, always Italian.
 In 2007 we found out about a law in Italy that allows descendants of Italian emigrants to come back and claim citizenship.
-All you need is a genealogical paper trail proving that you have a direct Italian line and nobody in it ever renounced their Italian citizenship (i.e. by being naturalised in a foreign country) before the next generation was born.
-So we spent many hours on this helpful website and several months collecting birth, death, and marriage certificates for Tony and all his ancestors.
+All you need is a genealogical paper trail proving that you have a direct Italian line and nobody in it ever broke the line by renouncing their Italian citizenship (i.e. by being naturalised in a foreign country) before the next generation was born.
+So we spent many hours scouring discussion forums online and several months collecting birth, death, and marriage certificates for Tony and all his ancestors.
 We went all the way back to Great-great-grandfather Domenico Bodrero and his wife, Henriette Chatelain, who joined the Mormon Church in the mid-19th century, sailed to America, and then crossed the plains with the pioneers to settle in a little mountain valley in Utah.

 Once we had all the documents, we were ready to make the move.
 It is possible to apply for recognition of Italian citizenship at a consulate in the United States, but it takes years, and we were impatient to be in Italy.
 So we bought one-way plane tickets, packed up our two toddlers and all our precious documents, and landed in Italy, speaking virtually no Italian.
-Seven grueling months later, we had done enough convincing, waiting, begging, and praying for the paperwork to finally be completed, and we could even speak passable Italian.
+Seven gruelling months later, we had done enough convincing, waiting, begging, and praying for the paperwork to finally be completed, and we could even speak passable Italian.